Aaryan Nitin Shukla

+Aaryan Shukla (born 6 July 2010) is one of the leading mental calculator representing India in the international competitions.
+He is practicing Mental Math and Calculation since the age of 6 years.

+Aaryan has won the Mental Calculation World Cup in 2022 in Germany at the age of 12.
+Aaryan successfully defended his title in 2024 by winning Mental Calculation World Cup for the 2nd time.
+He has also won many international titles in the past and created multiple world records including 9 Guinness World Records (GWR) in various disciplines of mental calculation.

-Aaryan Shukla (born 2009/2010) is an Indian mental calculator and board member of the Global Mental Calculators Association.
+Aaryan is board member of the Global Mental Calculators Association.

 Career

 Shukla won the 2022 Mental Calculation World Cup at the age of 12 years old, setting event records in multiplication and square roots in the process.
 Additionally, during the record attempts portion of the event, he broke the organizer's record for division and multiplied two 20-digit numbers together in 1 minute and 45 seconds.

 Shukla returned to the Mental Calculation World Cup in 2024, winning the event for a second consecutive time, while winning all five categories and scoring more points per category than any prior competitor.
 Additionally, he set the following records during the event: